 “I didn’t know what birth control to use.
 Talking to the provider at Planned Parenthood helped.
 She went over the list of the most effective methods.
 I want a baby someday- just not in the next 4 or 5 years.” – Jasmin V.

 Only not having sex (abstinence) prevents pregnancy 100% of the time.
 But there are many other choices that are safe and work most of the time.
 We can help you pick the one that’s best for you.

-Note: The birth control methods listed below are generally ranked from the most effective to least effective.
+Note: The birth control methods below are in order from most effective to least effective at preventing pregnancy.

 Intrauterine Device (IUD)

 A health care provider places a small T-shaped device in a person’s womb.
 The IUD with hormones works for 3-6 years.
 The IUD without hormones works for 12 years.
 Learn more.

 A health care provider gives a person with ovaries a shot in their arm once every 3 months.
 The shot has hormones in it to prevent pregnancy.
 Learn more.

 A person with ovaries puts a small, flexible ring inside their vagina 1 time each month.
 The ring has hormones in it to prevent pregnancy.
 Learn more.

 A person with ovaries sticks a small patch to their skin 1 time each week for 3 weeks and the patch has hormones in it to prevent pregnancy.
 The patch comes off for one week and then the cycle repeats.
 Learn more.

 A person with ovaries takes 1 pill at the same time each day (or when their health care provider says to).
 The pills have hormones in them to prevent pregnancy.
 Learn more.